flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2021/tl;dr.md

 		"There's no reason to feed the wrong wolf.",
 		"It is always up to the most conscious person to let go first.", "It all comes from within.",
-		"You are the hammers and the piano.",
+		"You are the piano and the hammers.",
 		"You drink a lot of water in your life.",
 		"No one dies before their time.",
 		"No one is in control of the narrative.",